-Providing one on one time between the newly hired and their managers is very important, this will save you a lot of time and effort.
-Scheduling one on time between the newly hired and their managers will break the tension between the two parties and will help the newly hired get the hang of their new jobs faster.
+Providing one on one time between the newly hired and their managers is very important.
+This will save you a lot of time and effort.
+Scheduling one on time between the newly hired and their managers will break the tension between the two parties.
+That will also help the newly hired get the hang of their new jobs faster.

 9. Take their feedback

 At the end of the orientation take the comments of the newly hired.
 Their comments will be of great help in the next orientation programs.